Healthcare: available, affordable and accepted – Best practices from three continents

 Essential healthcare services that many of us take for granted are unavailable to about half the world’s population.
-Availability, affordability and acceptability are the barriers that stand between people and the care they need.
+The challenge is global, as are the barriers that stand between people and the care they need.
+These barriers can be characterized as availability, affordability, and acceptability

-• Availability can be defined as the ability to obtain health services when needed.
+• Availability can be defined as people’s ability to obtain health services when needed.

-• Affordability can be defined as the capacity to pay for services—health services themselves as well as indirect costs such as travel, time off work, or being accompanied by someone—without incurring financial hardship.
+• Affordability can be defined as people’s capacity to pay for services—health services themselves as well as indirect costs such as travel, needing to take time off work, or being accompanied by someone—without incurring financial hardship.

-• Acceptability relates to the perception of a given health service and the willingness to seek out and undergo it.
+• Acceptability relates to people’s perception of a given health service, and their willingness to seek it out and undergo it.

 Based on global best practices from Africa (Rwanda), Asia (India), and Europe (Austria, Switzerland), this paper examines all three barriers as well as associated measures to overcome them.